 Note: What if you want to work out the tax amount you got charged?
 First of all, you will need to know the tax applied.
 Take the gross price divided by 1.(tax percent).
 In the above example, 360 / 1.20 = £300.

-ENERGY SAVING PRODUCTS: The government made some changes to the reduced rate of VAT on energy saving products in 2016.
+The UK Government made some changes to the reduced rate of VAT on energy saving products in 2016.
 Check which energy saving materials still qualify for the lower rate.

-Different Taxes for Shopping and Services in the United Kingdom
+Different Taxes for Shopping and Services in United Kingdom